planetfederal/desktop-documentation/docs/source/system_admins/globalsettings.rst

 QGIS Global Settings File
 =========================

-Starting from Boundless Desktop 1.1, QGIS supports global settings: a feature that is currently only available in QGIS 3.x series.
+Starting from Boundless Desktop 1.1, QGIS supports global settings.

 Almost all settings for QGIS application are stored using the `QSettings` framework that is provided by the `Qt` library upon which QGIS is built.

 For every setting value, an optional default value can be specified inline in the application code, the global settings implementation allows the inline default values to be overridden by an external and totally optional global settings file (in `.ini` format).

-Therefore, by providing a global settings file, the order for a setting value lookup becomes:
+Therefore, by providing a global settings file, the order for setting a default value becomes:

-- user settings file
+- user profile settings file
 - global settings file
-- inline default
+- inline (code) default

-This global setting file can be used to provide pre-configuration and/or custom default values for all settings used inside QGIS.
+The global setting file can be used to provide pre-configuration and/or custom default values for all settings used inside QGIS.

-QGIS Global settings and defaults can be set by editing the ``qgis_global_setting.ini`` file.
-Moreover, it is possible to overwrite the path for the ``qgis_global_setting.ini``, by using one of the following:
+QGIS Global settings and defaults can be set by editing the :file:`qgis_global_setting.ini` file.
+Moreover, it is possible to overwrite the path for the :file:`qgis_global_setting.ini` by using one of the following:

-* Specifying the file's path using the --globalsettings option when running QGIS.
+* Specifying the file's path using the ``--globalsettingsfile`` option when running QGIS.
 For instance:

   ::

-     $ qgis --globalsettings /home/user/qgis_global_setting.ini
+     $ qgis --globalsettingsfile /home/user/qgis_global_setting.ini

 * Setting the ``QGIS_GLOBAL_SETTINGS_FILE`` environment variable with the file location.